-For regulatory capital reporting purposes, PPP covered loan exposures, regardless of whether they are pledged under the PPPLF and except as noted below, would be reported in Schedule HC-R, Part II, item 4.d, "Loans and leases held for sale: All other exposures"; Schedule HC-R, Part II, item 5.d, "Loans and leases held for investment: All other exposures"; or Schedule HC-R, item 7, "Trading assets," as appropriate, in both Column A (Totals) and Column C (0% risk-weight category).7 PPP covered loan exposures not held for trading that are past due 90 days or more or on nonaccrual would be reported in Schedule HC-R, Part II, item 4.c, "Loans and leases held for sale: Exposures past due 90 days or more or on nonaccrual would be reported in Schedule HC-R, Part II, item 4.c, "Loans and leases held for sale: Exposures past due 90 days or more or on nonaccrual," or Schedule HC-R, Part II, item 5.c, "Loans and leases held for investment: Exposures past due 90 days or more or on nonaccrual," as appropriate, in both Column A (Totals) and Column C (0% risk-weight category).
+For regulatory capital reporting purposes, PPP covered loan exposures, regardless of whether they are pledged under the PPPLF and except as noted below, would be reported in Schedule HC-R, Part II, item 4.d, "Loans and leases held for sale: All other exposures"; Schedule HC-R, Part II, item 5.d, "Loans and leases held for investment: All other exposures"; or Schedule HC-R, item 7, "Trading assets," as appropriate, in both Column A (Totals) and Column C (0% risk-weight category).7 PPP covered loan exposures not held for trading that are past due 90 days or more or on nonaccrual would be reported in Schedule HC-R, Part II, item 4.c, "Loans and leases held for sale: Exposures past due 90 days or more or on nonaccrual," or Schedule HC-R, Part II, item 5.c, "Loans and leases held for investment: Exposures past due 90 days or more or on nonaccrual," as appropriate, in Schedule HC-R, Part II, item 5.c, in both Column A (Totals) and Column C (0% risk-weight category).
 The quarterly average of PPP covered loans pledged to the PPPLF would be included as a deduction in Schedule HC-R, Part I, item 29, "LESS: Other deductions from (additions to) assets for leverage ratio purposes," and thus excluded from Schedule HC-R, Part I, item 30, "Total assets for the leverage ratio."